 The system obviously needs modification.
 A re-assessment of the ways in which wealth is acquired and distributed.
 It needs an intelligent voting public, and that voting public needs to cast their votes intelligently.
 To have a real voice.

 And there need to be more congressional and state candidates that aren’t sycophantically willing and eager to protect the opulence of the minority from the majority.
 Not naming names here, but you know who’s a good example.
 That Muppet from Kentucky.
 Got a name?
 Sounds a lot like Bitch Bucolic?

-Which was also the name of the Ironic-pop / scumpunk feminist Luddite garage band I was in in high school, by the way.
+Which was also the name of the ironic-pop / scumpunk feminist Luddite garage band I joined in high school, by the way.